Finding the Cheapest Car Insurance Companies

 How often should I shop for cheaper car insurance?

 Review your car insurance rates at least annually, ideally 30–60 days before your policy renewal date.
 Your risk profile changes over time — accidents fall off your record, you age into lower-rate brackets, your credit improves, or you relocate — all creating opportunities for savings.
 Additionally, insurers adjust their rating algorithms and competitive positioning regularly, meaning the cheapest company last year may not be the best option today.
-Annual comparison shopping is one of the simplest ways to stay ahead — and it's completely free to do.
+With tariff-driven cost pressures building in late 2026, shopping before your next renewal is especially timely.
+Use our car insurance quotes guide to get multiple quotes quickly without any obligation.

 Will my rates go up if I shop around and don't switch?

 No. Requesting quotes from other insurance companies has no effect on your current rates or your credit score.
 Insurance quote inquiries are considered "soft pulls" and do not notify your existing insurer.
 Shopping around is completely risk-free and can only benefit you by identifying potential savings or confirming you're already getting a competitive rate.
-You can use online comparison tools to get multiple quotes quickly without any obligation.
+In fact, data shows that the median gap between the cheapest and most expensive insurer for the same driver now exceeds $1,300 per year — making it one of the most financially impactful things you can do annually.

 Are online car insurance companies cheaper than traditional insurers?